 SURVIVING DND – CMP PILOT MODELS

 The first known survivor was in the Gary Moonie collection in Victoria and is now in the collection of Don and Katrinka Gordon.
 They have restored it.
 Chances are VERY high that it is the one shown beside my father in 1940 and the Lincoln & Welland Regiment was sent out the Nanaimo, BC soon after the photo was taken.
 The truck was found on the Saanich Peninsula I believe, just north of Victoria, an hour or two south of Nanaimo.
 Photo No. 282 page 199 BLUEPRINT FOR VICTORY by Dr. Bill Gregg.
-It has since been beautifully restored by Don and Katrinka Gordon in Victoria.
+It has since been beautifully restored by Don Gordon and his wife Katrinka in Victoria.

 Another Ford Pilot Model 4×2 15 Cwt. was found in Alberta and went into the Bill Gregg collection in Ontario, and thence to the RCA Museum in Shilo, Manitoba.

 1938 CHEVROLET 15 CWT PROTOTYPE & PILOT TRUCKS

 Although identified as “An early kind of armoured car” is is clearly not that and is a 15 Cwt truck.
 It has a canvas top so may be THE prototype (1937?).
 Note there is a radio aerial mounted with guy wires leading the the front fenders.
 Markings on the cargo body between the wheel well and the front edge of the box. appear to read:

 B SQN.
 RCD